i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

   // treat seed as a 64 byte little-endian value alpha = seed mod l

-  // TODO: Distribution of alpha is the same as the blinded private keys,
-  // but not the unblinded private keys.
   // TODO: Do we want to use SHA256(sigtype||pubkey) instead?

   // BLIND_PRIVKEY(), for the owner publishing the leaseset: